 The Racine Theatre Guild is largely staffed by volunteers.
 Hundreds of people of all ages and skill levels help keep the RTG going strong.
 There is always a need for new people.
-If you would like to become involved, it’s easy: fill out the form below which lets us know your area(s) of interest and your availability.
+If you would like to become involved, it’s easy: fill out our Volunteer/Membership Form which lets us know your area(s) of interest and your availability.
 Then return the completed form to us via mail or email, and we’ll take it from there.
 Brief descriptions of volunteer positions appear below.

 Volunteers are always welcome, but the Guild encourages you to consider membership.
 Guild members are volunteers who agree to work 20 hours sometime during the course of the season and pay a $25.00 membership fee.
 In return members receive:

-To join us, just download and fill out the form below, and turn it in to the box office with your $25 membership fee.
+To join us, just download and fill out our Membership Form, and turn it in to the box office with your $25 membership fee.
 We will be in touch with you to discuss your interests.

 Open auditions are held before every RTG production so that interested community members may try out for plays.
 Previous acting experience is not required.
 Actors must attend all rehearsals and performances.
 The RTG does not use understudies.

 PRODUCTION STAGE MANAGER (PSM)

 This position serves as an assistant to the director, and is in charge of selecting all crew chairs for a production.
 The PSM holds production meetings and fills in for any missing crew person during the run of a show.
 This person must have previous experience volunteering with the RTG, preferably as stage manager and in other technical positions.

 STAGE MANAGER (SM)